FranBarInstance/Telegram-Ban-Bypass/README.md

 This means in channels with substantial message deletions, the last-post detection may fail.

+#### Bypassing CORS to Identify Deleted Telegram Messages

+The last obstacle is detecting a non-existent message; it's not possible to access the Telegram widget's content due to CORS policies.

+However, deleted messages have a pattern - the iframe where they reside is noticeably smaller and can be easily identified.

 ## Technologies
 - Powered by: [telegram-channel-api](https://github.com/ArcInTower/telegram-channel-api)
 - Using Telegram's public widget API which isn't subject bans